Avoid Back and Neck Pain While Working from Home

 For a .pdf of this article, click here.

-After weeks of hunching over a laptop during this period of social distancing, you may be missing your ergonomic desk and chair.
+After weeks of hunching over a laptop during this period of physical distancing, you may be missing your ergonomic desk and chair.
 Here are some tips for avoiding neck and back pain while you work from home.

 - Move.
 Whether you are working from the couch or at the dining room table, keep on moving.
 Get up and walk around every 30 to 45 minutes.
 Change positions frequently.